Reputation: 1693

 Use optimistic concurrency control.

 When Googling "lost update problem" one might only get results about databases.
-Although this is the same problem, database locking is not a good solution for lost concurrent updates over HTTP.
-It has several downsides compared to optimistic concurrency control, as written above.
+Although this is the same problem, database locking doesn't work over HTTP because HTTP is stateless.

 Upvotes: 3